lucasfth/portfolio/content/frontpage.md

 ### Treasurer

 **[CampusCup](https://campuscup.dk)** - *(Nov 2024 → present)*\
-Normal treasurer responsibilities as well as keeping our IT systems as streamlined and easily transferable (for our yearly changing board) as possible.
+Normal treasurer responsibilities as well as keeping our IT systems as streamlined and easily transferable (for our yearly changing board) as possible. \
+Also ended up doing a lot of development work on our statistics site [Judge IT](https://lucashanson.dk/projects/judge-it) which you can read more about in the projects section.

 ## 💬 Languages